OpenMage/magento-lts/docs/DDEV.md

 For more information, please visit https://stackoverflow.com/questions/61787926/how-can-i-get-sass-compass-into-the-ddev-web-container.

-## Creating a custom DDEV command
+## Creating a DDEV command

-Create a new file named `.ddev/commands/web/phpstan` and insert the following lines
+Create a new file named `phpstan` in the `.ddev/commands/web` directory and insert the following lines

 ```
 #!/bin/bash